 R For Loop to Iterate over Vectors, Matrices, and Data Frames

-The following examples help you understand how to use the for loop to iterate the elements and Print the output.
+The following examples help you understand how to use the for loop to iterate the elements and print the output.

 For Loop to access Matrix rows and columns

-We need the nested for loop in R programming language to access, and update manipulate the matrix items.
-Because nested For Loops helps to iterate over each row and column of a matrix to perform row-wise or column-wise operations.
+We need the nested for loop to access and update or manipulate the matrix items.
+Because nested For Loops help to iterate over each row and column of a matrix to perform row-wise or column-wise operations.

-A matrix has rows and columns; the nested For Loop in R iterates over each row and, within each row, iterates over each column of the row.
+A matrix has rows and columns; the nested For Loop in R programming language iterates over each row and, within each row, iterates over each column of the row.
 Let me show you an example of the Matrix to understand.

 We declared a 3 * 4 matrix of numbers from 1 to 12.
 The outer loop iterates over the row indices (3 times), and the inner loop iterates over the column indices (4 times).
 By using the index position matrix[i, j], we are accessing the individual elements of the Matrix.